-If we wish to plot these sets of points with gnuplot we just to need to write since gnuplot assigns as default the first column as the x-axis.
-The abbreviations $\mathbf{w} \mathbf{l}$ stand for 'with lines'.
-If you prefer to plot the data points only, write
+If we wish to plot these sets of points with gnuplot we just to need to write gnuplot>plot 'mydata.dat' using 1:2 w l gnuplot>plot 'mydata.dat' w l since gnuplot assigns as default the first column as the x-axis.
+The abbreviations w l stand for 'with lines'.
+If you prefer to plot the data points only, write gnuplot>plot 'mydata.dat' w p